PMitCEBO is named after the initials of the drugs used:

 - Wear gloves to protect your nails when you are doing things in the house or garden.

-- Don’t use false nails during chemotherapy.
+- Do not use false nails during chemotherapy.
 It is fine to wear nail varnish.

 - If your toenails are affected, wear well-fitted shoes to cushion them.